thumbtack/thumbprint/www/src/cms/components-usage/avatar.md

 title: Avatar
 description: Display user images and badges on Thumbtack.
 ---
 Usage rules for Avatar is coming soon.
+Going to propose a change now.